ucdavis/ecs132/Blog.md

 A student contacted me, unsure of Problem 2 in the Homework.
 I'll share my response with everyone here.

+The entity p is a vector of probabilities, describing the behavior of the Li's.
+E.g. if p = (0.25,0,35,0.40), then for any i,

+> P(Li = 1) = 0.25,
+> PwLi = 2) = 0.35
+> P(Li = 3) = 0.40

+the quantity v is the travel a bus needs to reach the stop of our passenger of interest, starting from the main station.
+So, for instance if Bus 3 leaves the main station at time 12, it will arrive at our special passenger's stop at time 12+v.

+> Bus 1 leaves the main station at time L1;
+> Bus 2 leaves the main station at time L1+L2;
+> Bus 3 leaves the main station at time L1+L2+L3;
+> and so on.

+W is the wait time for our special passenger.
+Varies from day to day.

+The number k is a parameter in our analysis of this bus system.
+We are interested in P(W = k) for various values of k.
+You will find P(W = 1) "by hand," i.e. mathematically, but will write simulation code that will find the value of P(W = k) for any k.

 **April 13, 2240:**

 Thanks, everyone who replied to my Extra Credit challenge.
 Several people were correct.
 I will answer everyone individually tomorrow.